blockchain-insights/blockchain-insights-subnet/README.md

   - [ ] **Arbitrum $ARB**
   - [ ] **Polygon $POL**
 - [ ] **App Development Program**: Launch an app development program to encourage the creation of applications that leverage chain insights.
-  - [ ] **Blockchain monitoring**: Use miners with AI/ML models to analyze blockchain data in real time to detect anomalies funds flow patterns.
+  - [ ] **Blockchain monitoring**: Use miners with AI/ML models to analyze blockchain data in real time to detect anomalies money flow patterns.
 - [ ] **Chat Chain GPT Application**: Modify Chat Chain GPT application to work with Commune Subnet 20.

 ### Overview